-Join Mike Meyers for an in-depth discussion in this video What is the registry?, part of CompTIA A+ Exam Prep (220-902) Part 3: Windows Basics.
+Join Mike Meyers for an in-depth discussion in this video What is the registry?, part of CompTIA A+ (220-902) Cert Prep: 3 Windows Basics.

 - The Registry is this great mystery inside of every computer, but if you think about it for a minute, it really makes a lot of sense.
 If you go back a million years, or at least back to versions of Windows, like Windows 95, everything you did within Windows was configured through some form of text file, usually with the extension INI.
 In fact, Linux users are like, well yeah, that's how everything works, Mike, and there's nothing wrong with using all these different initialization files to configure things, but Microsoft felt a long time ago that life would be a lot easier if instead of using a gazillion text files that were all over the place, if we had one common storage area.